Not Feeling Confident About Your English? I Think I Know Why

 John, our teacher, comes in.
 He asked us to prepare a mini-presentation about our countries for homework.

 “Who would like to start?
 Any volunteers?”, he asks us.

 No one replies.

-It turns out I’m the only one who prepared something, so I guess there’s no escape.
-I’ll have to present in front of the class, but I’ve never done anything like this before so I start feeling a bit uneasy.
+I soon realise I’m the only one in class who did the homework, so I guess there’s no escape.
+I’ll have to present in front of the class.
+But I’ve never done anything like this before and I’m so nervous.

 It’s a complete disaster.